naufalalifai/soal-shift-sisop-modul-1-I02-2021/README.md

      awk -F / '/Location: / {print $4}' Foto.log > tmploc.txt
      awk 'END{print}' tmploc.txt >> loc.txt

-   To check whether there is duplicate or not we use 'uniq -d' to count only duplicate line.
+   To check whether there is duplicate or not we use `uniq -d` to count only duplicate line.

      count=$(sort loc.txt | uniq -d)